 Amy’s role in Saint Paul’s City Hall is to represent Ward 5 constituents with an eye toward the betterment of the City as a whole.
 After only two years on office, Amy was also elected by her peers to serve as the Chair of the Housing and Redevelopment Authority (HRA) of the City of Saint Paul.
 The HRA undertakes housing, commercial and business development activities for the City.
 It provides real estate acquisition opportunities, housing and commercial loans and grants, and the issuance of tax-exempt bonds.
+In 2018, Amy became the President of the City Council and continues in this role today.

 Amy also actively serves on many boards and commissions such as Saint Paul Public Libraries Board, Saint Paul Regional Water Services (Vice-Chair), Rush Line Corridor Commission, Workforce Investment Board, Metro Cities- Association of Metropolitan Municipalities, Criminal Justice Coordinating Council, and the Landmark Center Board of Directors.